BUHAVE > Biography > Damien Hirst

 Early Life and Education of Damien Hirst

 Damien Hirst was born on June 7, 1965, in Bristol, England, and raised in Leeds.
-His early years were marked by family struggles, including the separation of his parents.
-Raised primarily by his mother, Hirst displayed an early fascination with death and the macabre, themes that would later define his artistic career.
-As a teenager, he was drawn to art but struggled academically.
-Despite his challenges, his passion for creativity persisted.
-After high school, he moved to London and eventually enrolled at Goldsmiths, University of London, in 1986 to study fine art.
-Goldsmiths provided an environment that encouraged experimentation and non-traditional approaches, allowing Hirst to explore his bold ideas freely.
+His early years were marked by family upheaval, including his parents’ separation, with his mother as his primary caregiver.
+This period seeded a fascination with death and mortality that would recur throughout his art.
+After showing early interest in drawing and sculpture, he moved to London and enrolled at Goldsmiths, University of London, in 1986 to study fine art.
+Goldsmiths provided an environment that encouraged experimentation and non-traditional approaches, a culture echoed by contemporaries who would also come to redefine British art, such as David Hockney.

 Emergence as a Leading Young British Artist